vecjar/nodejs_kubernetes/README.md

 # Section 1 Building

--Created a GitHub Repo, cloned and studied code to understand the project structure.
+- Created a GitHub Repo, cloned and studied code to understand the project structure.
--Updated the Java Script with my own info.
+- Updated the Java Script with my own info.

 # Section 2: Docker